ZyuonRobotics/humanoid-retarget/README.md

 ##### Manual Alignment

-Since repeated parameter tuning may be required for perfect alignment, you can repeatedly execute the alignment check script and modify the parameter file accordingly.
+Since repeated config tuning may be required for perfect alignment, you can repeatedly execute the alignment check script and modify the config file accordingly.

 **Usage Example:**
 ```bash